Left Behind: Pacing

+Related series

 Left Behind: The Kids series

 Left Behind: The Kids is a series of forty novellas written for teenagers.
 It has the same plot as the adult series, but the main protagonists are teenagers.

 Spinoff books

 Williams professor Glenn Shuck has written the book Marks of the Beast: The Left Behind Novels and the Struggle for Evangelical Identity, published by NYU Press in 2005.
 He followed this with a collection of original essays co-edited with Jeffrey J. Kripal of Rice University on the Esalen Institute in California, published by Indiana University Press in 2005.